All Episodes

 Come on.

-Including Kasich himself last night, Berea, Ohio.
+Is everybody delusional, including Kasich himself last night, Berea, Ohio?

 That's the Cleveland Browns training complex, by the way, is located in Berea.

-Tonight we arrived and we went to a restaurant.
+Tonight, we arrived and we went to a restaurant.

 When we walked through, people started to cheer.